cloudflare/cloudflare-docs/content/cloudflare-one/analytics/logs/gateway-logs/_index.md

 Gateway activity logs show the individual DNS queries, Network packets, and HTTP requests inspected by Gateway.
 You can also download encrypted [SSH command logs](/cloudflare-one/policies/filtering/network-policies/ssh-logging/) for sessions proxied by Gateway.

-To view Gateway activity logs, log in to your [Zero Trust dashboard](https://one.dash.cloudflare.com/) and go to **Logs** > **Gateway**.
+To view Gateway activity logs, log in to [Zero Trust](https://one.dash.cloudflare.com/) and go to **Logs** > **Gateway**.
 Select an individual row to investigate the event in more detail.

 Enterprise users can generate more detailed logs with [Logpush](/cloudflare-one/analytics/logs/logpush/).

 ## Selective logging

 By default, Gateway logs all events, including DNS queries and HTTP requests that are allowed and not a risk.
 You can choose to disable logs or only log blocked requests.
-To customize what type of events are recorded, log in to your [Zero Trust dashboard](https://one.dash.cloudflare.com/) and go to **Settings** > **Network**.
+To customize what type of events are recorded, log in to [Zero Trust](https://one.dash.cloudflare.com/) and go to **Settings** > **Network**.
 Under **Activity Logging**, indicate your DNS, Network, and HTTP log preferences.

 These settings will only apply to logs displayed in Zero Trust.
 Logpush data is unaffected.